n00bmobile/BaseWars/README.md

 Entity:GetPrice()
 Player:GetFaction() > Returns the name of the player's faction and its data (Password are serverside only).\
 Player:CanRaid(Player victim)\
-Player:IsPartakingRaid() > Returns 1 if the player is raiding and 2 is he's being raided.\
+Player:IsPartakingRaid() > Returns 1 if the player is raiding and 2 if he's being raided.\
 Player:IsRaiding(Player player) > Returns true if the player is raiding provided player.\
 Player:IsRaidable() > Returns true if the player is able to raid and be raided.\
 Player:CanAfford(number amount)\